-- (b) According to the information and explanations given to us and based on our examination of the records of the Company, there is no amount which is remaining unspent under sub section 5 of section 135 of the Act pursuant to any ongoing CSR project. - xxi.
+- (b) According to the information and explanations given to us and based on our examination of the records of the Company, there is no amount which is remaining unspent under sub section 5 of section 135 of the Act. - xxi.
 This clause is not applicable, since the Company does not have any subsidiaries and is not required to prepare consolidated financial statements.